robinvandernoord/ntfy-log/README.md

 ## Roadmap

-- Currently, debug info is always printed to stderr.
-This should be made a flag like `--verbose` or managed via some sort of loglevel.
 - Complex commands containing pipes and other operators are currently not supported.
 It would be nice to add those.